hockeybuggy/dataclass_structor/docs/quickstart.rst

 This document should help you get up and running with `dataclass_structor`.

-Start by installing the package by installation_
+Start by installing the package by following the instructions in :ref:`installation`

 Lets say that you have these two dataclasses::